cosmos/sdk-tutorials/hello-world/tutorial/index.md

 ## 🎉 Congratulations 🎉

-By completing this tutorial, you've learned to build an IBC module for the Cosmos SDK, build your own blockchain app, modify the source code, and use the Inter-Blockchain Communication protocol (IBC).
+By completing this tutorial, you've learned to build an IBC module for the Cosmos SDK, build your own blockchain app, modify the source code, and use the Inter-Blockchain Communication Protocol (IBC).

 Here's what you accomplished in this tutorial: